These are unusual times. These poets are tale-tellers of their world. (All rights reserved. 2026)

 • He hangs tight as the Earth spins,

-• and turns his face to the rain and the wind.
+• and turns his face to the rain and the winds.

 • Consider how quietly my thoughts come and go,